 • African American, Alaska Native, American Indian, Asian American, Hispanic/Latino, Native Hawaiian, or Pacific Islander American ethnicity

-• Hormonal disorders, including Cushing’s syndrome and acromegaly
+• Hormonal disorders such as Cushing's syndrome

 • Certain medications such as antipsychotics and glucocorticoids